LucasBrazCappelo/LucasBrazCappelo/README.md

 <img src="https://github.com/Maxlo24/Project_CPP_4ETI/blob/main/ExploAlgoMaze.png" alt="Maze" width="500"/>

-**But also, in bulk (not exhaustive)**: Simulations of physical phenomena by PDE and ODE, a small project of 3D game on GPU with OpenGL in C++, image denoising, image compression, a multithreaded Game of Life of Conway project in Python (Tk), a project of Data Analysis accessible [here](https://kallebju.github.io/ada-website/), a front-end website accessible [here](https://github.com/MathieuLeclercq/site-de-voyage), a Space Invaders Game in Python (Tk) accesible [here](https://github.com/MathieuLeclercq/Space-Invaders-)...
+**But also, in bulk (not exhaustive)**: Simulations of physical phenomena by PDE and ODE, a small project of 3D game on GPU with OpenGL in C++, image denoising, image compression, a multithreaded Game of Life of Conway project in Python (Tk), a project of Data Analysis accessible [here](https://kallebju.github.io/ada-website/), a front-end website accessible [here](https://github.com/MathieuLeclercq/site-de-voyage), a Space Invaders Game in Python (Tk) accesible [here](https://github.com/MathieuLeclercq/Space-Invaders-), a Data Science project on large databases with **PySpark**...

-I am **currently working on other projects**, such as a **movie recommendation algorithm** project in Scala and a Data Science project on large databases with **PySpark**.
-I am also **starting a Reinforcement Learning project**. *I will add these projects here when they will be completed.*
+I recently completed two more projects: a **movie recommendation algorithm** project in Scala and a **Deep Reinforcement Learning project**. *I will add these projects here after completing their READMEs.*